Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

   > [Info] Generally, a product variant inherits all attribute values from its master product.
 These attribute values are locked in the product variant and can only be edited in the master product.
 Attribute values that differ from the master product and must be maintained individually in the product variant itself must be added to the list of differing attributes.

-3. Click the button [ADD AND GO BACK].
+3. Click the [ADD AND GO BACK] button.
   The *Add differing attributes* view is closed.
-The selected attributes are displayed in the box *Differing Attributes*.
+The selected attributes are displayed in the *Differing Attributes* box.

   ![Differing attributes added](/Assets/Screenshots/PIM/Settings/VariantSets/DifferingAttributesAdded.png "[Differing attributes added]")

-4. Click the button [SAVE] in the upper right corner.
+4. Click the [SAVE] button in the upper right corner.
   The *Create variant set* view is closed.
 The new variant set is saved and displayed in the list of variant sets.

 ### Next steps